by Texas Homesteader ~

 I also make sure the setting is on high pressure and hit the +/- button to get to 16 minutes cook time.

-And wow, what a QUICK way to cook dry black-eyed peas!
+And wow, using a pressure cooker is sure a QUICK way to cook a bag of dry black-eyed peas!

 Instant Pot Black Eyed Peas w/Spicy Rotel Tomatoes